-- I am fully vaccinated (two vaccinations and two boosters)
+- I am fully vaccinated (two vaccinations and four boosters)

-- I am trained in hand hygiene and carry hand sanitser
+- I am trained in hand hygiene and carry hand sanitiser

-- I wear a face mask while working with my clients indoors
+- I can wear a face mask while working with my clients indoors

 - I conduct a Rapid Antigen Test on the day of a home visit

-- I will not attend home visits if I am unwell, or a household contact
+- I will not attend home visits if I am unwell or if a household contact

-- I will provide as much notice as I can to either reschedule the appointment or with agreement and if appropriate to change the appointment to telehealth.
+- I will provide as much notice as I can to reschedule the appointment either with the agreement or if appropriate to change the appointment to telehealth.

 I need further clarification about the fees & frequently asked questions.
 How can I ask further questions?